VoteLab: A Modular and Adaptive Experimentation Platform for Online Collective Decision Making: Introduction

 \section{Introduction}

-Digital democracy initiatives with direct citizens' participation in decision and policy-making gain significant momentum across the world, for instance, citizens' assemblies and participatory budgeting~\cite{Wellings2023,Helbing2023}.
-The limitations of the current electoral systems as well as inaccurate or polarized voting outcomes of majority voting~\cite{Emerson2020} create the need to test and experiment with alternative preferential voting methods~\cite{Re2004, Pos2014,Ben2020, Bet2007}.
-This requires digital tools that are easy and trustworthy for voters to use in their everyday life, while the design of a campaign by researchers and policy-makers is simple, modular, and adaptive to different evaluation scenarios, offering flexibility to test a broad and extensible spectrum of voting methods.
-Although there are significant ongoing efforts in this direction \cite{Stanford,Decidim,Consul,SmartAgora,Pournaras2020}, the existing voting and participation platforms have not yet all these features implemented.
+Digital democracy initiatives with direct citizens' participation in decision and policy-making gain significant momentum, for instance, citizens' assemblies and participatory budgeting~\cite{Wellings2023,Helbing2023}.
+Limitations of current electoral systems as well as inaccurate or polarized voting outcomes of majority voting create the need to experiment with alternative preferential voting methods~\cite{Emerson2020}.
+This requires digital tools that are easy and trustworthy for voters, while the design of a campaign by researchers and policy-makers is simple, modular, and adaptive to different evaluation scenarios, offering flexibility to test a broad spectrum of voting methods.
+Although there are significant ongoing efforts in this direction \cite{Stanford,Consul,Decidim,Pournaras2020}, the existing voting and participation platforms have not materialized on all these capabilities.

-To change this, our paper introduces VoteLab, an open-source platform for modular and adaptive experimentation with different voting methods on smartphones.
+To change this, this paper introduces VoteLab, an open-source platform for modular and adaptive experimentation with different voting methods on smartphones.
 VoteLab allows users to visually and interactively design a voting campaign without writing a single line of code.
 Designers can even preview the users' voting experience in different smartphones before deployment.
 They can easily match voting questions to different voter groups, using assignments of tags/topics via a publish-subscribe system.
-VoteLab can collect useful meta-information to understand and interpret voting behavior such as voting time duration, time of choice, change of choices and feedback on voting outcomes.
+VoteLab can collect useful meta-information to understand voting behavior such as voting time duration, time of choice, change of choices and feedback on voting outcomes.
 This allows one to conduct studies with between- and within-subjects designs, including factorial designs with different voting questions, different voting methods and different (treatment) groups.
+As a proof-of-concept, an online experiment is conducted to study four voting methods~\cite{voting_rules_carina_2024} in four voting questions related to the COVID-19 pandemic, i.e. in a polarized voting context.
+It is known from axiomatic results in social choice theory that voting outcomes may differ depending on the input method used~\cite{Arrow2012}.
+Accordingly, experimental insights are needed to understand better what are the factors that matter for voting outcomes, and which voting procedures are assessed by voters to be more favorable, trustworthy, and fair.
+Based on the collected data and experimental conduct, we conclude that VoteLab supports rigorous experimentation with complex collective decision-making scenarios.